 And big tip: it helps to have pre-washed and pre-cut vegetables on hand.
 I always buy pre-washed organic baby spinach and then wash and cut other veggies in large Ziploc containers or bags.
 I’m not a fan of hot or warm food in a plastic but for cold stuff BPA free containers are fine, if you ask me.
 Here is a good article about plastic and food.

 Let me know how you and your kids like it and what else have you added to your green smoothie.
-Happy Clean Eating and Drinking!
+Looking for more green smoothie recipes?
+Try my Magic Bullet green smoothie for the whole family or superfood green smoothie.

 - 4 1/2 cups water, divided